menandmice/micetro_docs/guides/user-manual/configuring_cloud.rst

 Adding a cloud service
 ----------------------

-The following are the steps that are needed to start using a cloud service in Men&Mice.
+The following are the steps that are needed to start using a cloud service in Micetro.

 1. :guilabel:`File --> New --> Cloud Service`.
 Access the Cloud service wizard by right clicking :guilabel:`Cloud Services` in the *Object Browser* of the Management Console and selecting :guilabel:`New Cloud Service` or highlight :guilabel:`Cloud Services` in the *Object Browser* and clicking :guilabel:`+` sign in the manager window.